BioMedLab-HM/biomed-iot/USER-MANUAL.md

 # Biomed IoT - User Manual

 This is the Biomed IoT User Manual.
-The installation instructions can be found in the [README file](README.md).
+The installation instructions for Admins can be found in the [README document (ext. link)](README.md).
 The manual will be expanded in the future to explain additional features of the platform.

 *About Biomed IoT*